YBY2000/INFO1650_assignment1/README.md

 ### Page 1 - index.html
-    This is the index page of the project, click the "Detailed Data" button at the bottom of this page to jump to page 2.
+    This is the index page of the website, click the "Detailed Data" button at the bottom of this page to jump to page 2.
-    The page includes a Genshin character - Hu Tao's basic information.
+    This page includes a Genshin character - Hu Tao's basic information.

 ### Page 2 - data.html
-    The detail data of the character's talent.
+    This is the second page of the website, it contains the detail data of the character's talent, click "back" button to back to page 1.
-    There is a selector to select the specific data that to show (but the javascript is not used in this page, so the function is not avaliable).
+    There is a selector to select which specific data that to show (but the javascript is not used in this page, so the function is not yet avaliable).

 ### resources
-    All the resources includes audios, videos, images and so on that used to create the website are put in this directory.
+    All the resources includes audios, videos, images etc., that used to create the website are put in this directory.

 ### css_file